morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ![png](chess-ratings-correlation/output_28_1.png)

-This figure visually confirms what we saw with the very high standard deviation.
-Even though we have noticed a clear correlation with the means of the ratings, the dispersion is way too high to be able to make a useful prediction about a rating of a player given another one of his ratings.
+This figure visually confirms these poor results: the very high standard deviation visualy translates to the high amount of dispersion we can observe.
+And we have to keep in mind that we are evaluating this model on the very set it was trained on, with data entries cleaned up.
+Even though we have noticed a clear correlation with the means of the ratings, the dispersion is way too high to be able to make a useful prediction about a rating of a player given another one of his ratings even in this highly optimistic setup.

+My conclusion has to be that online chess rating is a very bad predictor of official fide rating.

 --------------------------------